 I generally haaaaate guided tours.
 Like, they always walk slower than I want and talk so slow and crowds make it hard to get good pictures and there are fanny packs…the person in me who loves efficiency and shies away from forced social interactions avoids most guided tours like the plague.

 But I’m happy on the occasions that I step out of my comfort zone and am proven wrong.
 And this Aruban “safari” was the perfect exception to that particular rule.

 So you’ve never heard of an Aruban safari??

-Most people are seeking out sun and sand when they visit Aruba, but that’s not all the island has to offer.
+Most people are seeking out sun and sand and maybe some wind sports when they visit Aruba, but that’s not all the island has to offer.
 When someone asks me what else they should consider, I don’t think “safari” is what they expect me to say.
-(Side note: I honestly don’t know if “safari” is the appropriate word for this, but since that’s what they call it I’m not going to argue.)
+(Side note: I honestly don’t know if “safari” is the appropriate word for this, but since that’s what they called it I’m not going to argue.)

 Taking Aruba jeep tours can make a lot of sense.
 While it’s a tiny island (20 miles long and 6 miles wide), some of the prettiest places and interesting historical spots would be really challenging to reach without off-roading capabilities (and they’re located in a national park).
 The terrain is pretty rough at times, and the scenery is unexpected.
 Having a guide string together many of the best places on a route that works makes everything a lot simpler.

 We met at the tour company at 8:00am, got some info on how the day would go, and hopped into the jeeps a little before 9:00.
 It was another gorgeous, windy day, perfect for sightseeing and taking pictures!

 One thing that often surprises people about Aruba is the climate and terrain.
 Unlike much of the tropical Caribbean, Aruba’s climate is dry and arid, dotted with cacti.
 If you show up expecting rainforests, you’ll be in for a shock!